Sabir-Ali-Mondal/Not-Pi-Vision/NPVision-3.0/experimental plans ongoing.md

 This module will
-Fill topic with : workspace name, unit name, chapter name , topic name And prompt will be given for these three separately
+Fill topic with : workspace name, unit name, chapter name , topic name And prompt will be given for these separately
 It will create a json
 Json will be filtered as we already developed in json html.
 Take the js logic from it .
 Used that and putted into ready made html of graph or mind map or video